TRUE VALUE RETAILERS RECHARGE, RECONNECT, REACH FOR GROWTH AT FALL REUNION

-In addition to mobile technology, video booths positioned around the exhibit floor engage retailers, spurring them to capture and share their “true stories” for a more interactive and
+In addition to mobile technology, video booths positioned around the exhibit floor engage retailers, spurring them to capture and share their “true stories” for a more interactive and exciting experience.

 “Re-branding our market to ‘reunion’ reinforces our brand positioning and is a celebration of the True Value family.
 The emotional connections we make at Reunion with our retailers, vendors and support team are carried home to thousands of communities across the country, and connects life with our customers daily,” Fohl said.